Royal family to watch Ellie Goulding star in Kate’s Christmas Eve carol concert - NewsBreak

 The Together At Christmas concert reflects on the challenges of the pandemic and will pay tribute to the people and organisations who have supported communities through the Covid-19 crisis.

-The duchess will feature in the introduction to the special Christmas Eve programme Royal Carol : Together At Christmas, as will a performance by singer Tom Walker of his Christmas single For Those Who Can’t Be Here.
+The duchess will feature in the introduction to the special Christmas Eve programme Royal Carols: Together At Christmas, as will a performance by singer Tom Walker of his Christmas single For Those Who Can’t Be Here.

 As part of the concert, which is being recorded on Wednesday, carols will be sung by the Abbey choir, alongside musical performances by Goulding and Lewis.